About us

 The Council

-The Council comprises four part time councillors with a variety of backgrounds who are drawn from different parts of Australia.
-It is supported by a secretariat of approximately 10 staff located in Melbourne, which provides advice, analysis and representation at the Council’s direction.
+The Council comprises the President and up to four part time councillors with a variety of backgrounds who are drawn from different parts of Australia.
+More information about the current councillors can be accessed using the left-hand menu.

 Please refer to the menu on the left-hand panel for more information regarding the Council.